ph1p/vue-paintable/README.md

 ![https://www.npmjs.com/package/@appcominteractive/vue-paintable-screen](https://img.shields.io/npm/v/@appcominteractive/vue-paintable-screen.svg)

-With this vue component you can add a paintable canvas through every page you like.
+With this vue plugin and component you can add a paintable canvas through your page.
-All paintings are saved into the local storage.
+All paintings are saved by default into localStorage, but you can change that if you like.

 ### How to use?